dngoins/AI-100-Design-Implement-Azure-AISol/Lab1-Technical_Requirements/02-Technical_Requirements.md

 # Lab 1: Meeting the Technical Requirements

-## Lab 1.1: Setting technology, environments and keys
+## Setting technology, environments and keys

 This lab is meant for an Artificial Intelligence (AI) Engineer or an AI Developer on Azure.
 To ensure you have time to work through the exercises, there are certain requirements to meet before starting the labs for this course.